Home page

 “I didn’t like that someone always had to explain these documents to me.
 So I got the idea of creating an app to solve this problem,” said Morad, explaining that he wanted to reclaim his independence in navigating documents and visuals online.

 Five months after the idea struck him, Morad published the first version of ScribeMe on the Microsoft Store.
 “ScribeMe can take PowerPoint affiliates, extract all the text in these files and give detailed image descriptions using AI.
-So if someone has a visual impairments, they’ll be able to know all the visual content inside these files,” said Morad.
+So if someone has a visual impairment, they’ll be able to know all the visual content inside these files,” said Morad.

 His app is at an advantage because it is able to take a large file and analyze all the images at once, a quality that he describes as unique.
 “If a file has 20 images, ScribeMe will describe all the images in seconds, which is faster than doing it manually, by sending one image at a time to AI.”